vmrnd/vmrnd/content/pages/about.md

 path = "about"
 +++

 Hello there, I'm Vinit Miranda, a software engineer.
-I enjoy building embedded systems, learning foreign languages, and going for the occasional run or football
+I enjoy building systems, learning, and going for the occasional run or football